 The main feature of this bow for which it named recurve is the limbs that curve away from towards the archer at the ends.

 Mostly, recurve bows are traditionally made of wood, but modern versions are using carbon or fiberglass lamination in limbs and metal riser to provide greater strength and durability.

 What Is A Compound Bow?

-Compound bow is the modern counterpart of the recurve bow using the latest technologies and materials to build.
+The compound bow is the modern counterpart of the recurve bow using the latest technologies and materials to build.
 It is made up of several strings and pulleys attached to the limbs, which generally made of aluminum or carbon.
-It becomes a favorite weapon due to its robust and compact body which makes it is an ideal for ambush game through vast terrain.
+It becomes a favorite weapon due to its robust and compact body which makes ambush games ideal for a vast terrain.

 Which Is Far Accurate, Compound Or Recurve?

-The longer strings and multiple cam alignment of a compound bow will allow the archer to generate more power during pull back.
-This let-off power makes it easier to hold the bow as it takes 50% less strength to draw back the arrow and helps to improve stability.
-Because of this stability, it will not let your hand shaking during shooting which allows hitting the target more accurately.
+The longer strings and multiple cam alignment of a compound bow will allow the archer to generate more power during pullback.
+This let-off power makes it easier to hold the bow as it takes 50% less strength to draw back the arrow and improve stability.
+Because of this stability, it will not let your handshaking during shooting, which allows hitting the target more accurately.

 On the other hand, to pull the same draw weight in a recurve bow, you have to employ the same strength.
-Like, if you want to draw 70 pounds, you will require the same force to hold the string, which creates some shakiness of your hand and reduced accuracy.
-So, the compound bow can deliver more efficiency than recurve bow
+If you want to draw 70 pounds, you will require the same force to hold the string, which creates some shakiness of your hand and reduced accuracy.
+So, the compound bow can deliver more efficiency than a recurve bow.

-A compound bow is smaller in size but consists more parts like cams, stops and multiple strings, and the extra thickness of the riser to cope up with the strain makes it a heavier one than a recurve bow.
-So, regarding weight, recurve bow is more straightforward and lighter than a compound bow.
+A compound bow is smaller in size but consists more parts like cams, stops, and multiple strings and the extra thickness of the riser to cope up with the strain makes it a heavier one than a recurve bow.
+So, regarding weight, the recurve bow is more straightforward and lighter than a compound bow.